-Employability skills (sometimes also called ‘people skills’ or ‘workplace skills') are the essential skills, personal qualities and values that enable you to quickly adjust to a new workplace.
+Employability skills are the essential skills, personal qualities and values that enable you to thrive in any workplace.

 Employability skills include things like:

 - Following instructions

 - Team work

 You can build your employability skills through participation in:

 - community or other group activities.